seyramgabriel/JOMACS-Terraform-Project/README.md

 Outputs were defined for vpc id and subnets ids in the output.tf file and marked as “sensitive = true” to avoid being displayed on the terminal upon being created.

-The providers, being aws and terraform, were declared in the provider.tf file.
+The providers, being aws and terraform, were declared in the provider.tf file, with a terraform version constraint on version 5.17.0 ("~> 5.17.0").
 An s3 bucket was used as the backend for the terraform configuration, this was also declared in the provider.tf file, with a bucket name and key.
 Hence, the backend was not local.

 “aws ssm parameter” was created to store vpc id and subnets ids in the stores.tf file with a local ssm path prefix passed from a local.tf file.